Annapolis Spousal Support Lawyer

 - The ability of a payor spouse to meet their own needs while paying alimony

 - Financial needs and resources of each party:

 b.
 Any monetary award or use and possession order

 Permanent alimony is disfavored under Maryland Law and may only be awarded where the court finds that:

 - Due to age, illness, infirmity, or disability, the party seeking spousal support cannot reasonably be expected to make substantial progress toward becoming self-supporting, or

 - Even after the party seeking alimony will have made as much progress toward becoming self-supporting as can reasonably be expected, the respective standards of living of the two parties will be unconscionably disparate.

-If you and your spouse are living apart and you need help figuring out your spousal support situation, call Arn Family Law at (240) 345-2015, send an email to email@example.com, or use our online contact form.
+If you and your spouse are living apart and you need help from a spousal support lawyer in Annapolis or Columbia figuring out your spousal support situation, call Arn Family Law at (240) 345-2015, send an email to firstname.lastname@example.org, or use our online contact form.